Most Popular Interview Questions on Azure Test Plan:

 For more details on utility, See the image below:

-Q #22) How can test steps be shared and where can you use the shared steps elsewhere?
+Q #22) How can test steps be shared and where else can you use the shared steps?

 Sharing a test step: In the List view, when you double click on any Test case, the Test case detail window opens up.
 Next to the Summary, there is a Steps tab.
-When you maximize the steps tab, the screen in the below image displays.
+When you maximize the steps tab, a screen displays as in the below image.

 Reusing shared step: Go the steps screen where you want to add an existing shared step.
 The icon just before “Create Shared steps” is for “Insert existing shared step”, click on the Icon, a query window opens up with Field=” Work Item Type”, Operator=” In Group”, Value=” Microsoft.SharedStepCaregory”.